koulkoudakis/Hexapod/README.md

 # Hexapod
-Custom client-side and server-side code for Adeept RaspClaws hexapod robot using Raspberry Pi 4
+Custom client-side and server-side code for operating Adeept RaspClaws hexapod robot using Raspberry Pi 4